My Journey with Trichotillomania and why I started Tiny Intentions

 Seeking Help—And Finding My Own Path

-I did attend one therapy session, hoping for professional guidance.
-However, at the end of our session, the therapist advised me to completely cut off all contact with my parents.
-This came as a complete shock—I hadn’t even mentioned them.
-Disheartened, I chose to tackle my recovery on my own.
+In the beginning I went to therapy hoping for professional guidance.
+However, at the end of only 1 (and the first) session, the therapist told me to completely cut off all contact with my parents.

 My Healing Process